Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Conclusion

 \section{Conclusion}

-In this paper, we have proposed an innovative agentic-AI based teacher-student architecture for trust semantics distillation, aimed at achieving resource-efficient, rapid, and accurate collaborator selection in dynamic systems.
-The teacher agent deployed at the server side extracts and maintains task-specific trust semantics while conducting task-collaborator matching analysis.
-Through knowledge transfer from the teacher agent, device-side student agents are enabled to execute lightweight collaborator selection decisions locally.
+In this paper, we have proposed an innovative agentic AI-enabled teacher-student architecture for collaborator selection in dynamic systems.
+The server-side teacher agent is equipped with a memory module that leverages its powerful computational and storage capabilities to collect and store historical collaboration data while extracting and maintaining devices’ trust semantics.
+Upon receiving a trust evaluation request from a resource-constrained task owner, the teacher agent transfers the trust semantics of potential collaborators to the student agent on the task owner, enabling it to perform lightweight collaborator selection locally.
 The proposed model significantly reduces computational and communication overhead on devices, facilitates rapid decision-making, and enhances the accuracy of collaborator selection by leveraging task-specific trust semantics.
 Furthermore, its scalable and robust architecture ensures reliability and adaptability in complex dynamic environments, providing a solid technical foundation for intelligent collaborative decision-making.